Depersonalizc/cg101/notes/02_3D Transformations II.md

 $$
 which can be performed with a single matrix $\b C$.

-The coordinates system after applying model and camera transforms is called the *camera (view) space coordinates*.
+The coordinates system after applying model and camera transforms is called the *camera (or view) space coordinates*.

 ### Projection transformation

-The (perspective) projection transformation $\mathcal P$ "squishes", translates and scales a so-called the *view frustum* to the canonical cube $K=[-1,1]^3$.
-The view frustum is a right, rectangular frustum in front of the camera whose height is parallel to the $z$ axis of the camera space.
+The (perspective) projection transformation $\mathcal P$ "squishes", then translates and scales a so-called the *view frustum* to the canonical cube $K=[-1,1]^3$.
+The view frustum is a right rectangular frustum in front of the camera whose two rectangular faces are perpendicular to the $z$ axis in the camera space.

 Denote the rectangular face of the frustum closer to the camera by $N$ and the father one $F$.
 The frustum, and thus transform $\mathcal P$, can be determined by the following parameters: